 Bank P2P Payments

-To use most of the services above, both the sender and recipient need to have an account.
-Creating an account is generally easy, but it might be inconvenient or undesirable (particularly for the recipient).
-Try to find a method that works for both of you (it might not be worth saving $1 if the recipient has to figure out how to create an account and get everything linked – just for a one-time payment).
+Most P2P services require both the sender and recipient to have an account.
+Even if they don't, it's usually easier if both people do.
+It might not be worth saving $1 if the recipient has to figure out how to create an account and get everything linked, just for a one-time payment.

-Inexpensive services often limit how much you can send, at least initially.
-Be aware of maximums (monthly or daily limits, for example), and find out what it takes to increase those limits.
+Such services often limit how much you can send, at least initially.
+Be aware of daily or monthly maximums, and find out what it takes to increase those limits.
 Some services allow you to send more after you request an increase and provide additional information about yourself.

-The discussion above focuses on sending money within the United States.
-If you’d like to send money elsewhere, be sure to research whether or not that’s an option and how much it will cost.
-PayPal often works for overseas transfers, and wire transfers (which cost more) or money orders are also an option.
+If you’d like to send money overseas, be sure to research whether that’s an option and how much it will cost.
+If you are unsure about using an app for international transfers, wire transfers (which cost more) or money orders are also options.